turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified_self_milestones.md

 ### Monday, May, 8th

 * Connect your API with a database (setup migrations, etc.)
-* Finish building out the API
+* Finish building out the remaining API resources
+* Deploy your API

 ### Tuesday, May 9th

+* Divide up the stories in Pivotal Tracker over the next week.
+Plan to have functionality done by Tuesday to leave room for refactoring.
 * Begin working on the front end of the application

 ### Wednesday, May 10th